The Knox County Infirmary is a demolished poorhouse that served children, the elderly, and those with mental or physical illness in Knox County, Ohio.

 The building was purchased by Foursquare Gospel Church 2 and was used as the Mt.
 Vernon Bible College 7 until 1988, when it relocated to Virginia.
 2 8

-The building, abandoned for several years, was reopened as The House of Nightmares in 1997.
-6 The structure, in use one of the state’s largest haunted houses, was popular until January 2006 1 when four floors of the building collapsed.
-The House of Nightmares briefly closed before relocating to Columbus, Ohio.
+The building, abandoned for several years, was reopened as The House of Nightmares in 1997 6 and remained active until January 2006 1 when four floors of the building collapsed.
+The House of Nightmares later relocated to Columbus, Ohio.
 1

 Toby Spade, of Northeast Ohio Investment Partners, purchased the former infirmary and 2.6 acres from the state of Ohio with the intent of rehabilitating the building.
-2 The front north facade gave way in February 2015.
-11 A fire consumed the entire structure on June 26.
+2 After the front north facade gave way in February 2015 11 and a fire consumed the entire structure on June 26, the Knox County Infirmary was demolished.
 12

 - “The House of Nightmares-The Downfall and Rebirth of a Classic.”
 City Blood: Ohio, Kentucky & Indiana Haunts!
 Web.
 28 Apr.
 2015.
 Article.